mde/ejs/docs/guide/models.md

 object-literal where the key is the comparison-operator, and the value is the value to use for the comparison.

+In SQL adapters, you can pass a callback to the `all` method if you want the results buffered and returned all at once, or steam the results using events.

+###### Using a callback

+Pass your callback function as a final argument.
+Callbacks use the normal `(err, data)` pattern.
+Here's an example:

 ```javascript
 var users
   , dt;